It is no secret that impressionism is my favorite style of painting.

 Of course, I am inspired by all kinds of amazing artists so my style ends up being pulled in a certain direction regardless, however I am not forcing it.

-Once you are able to paint well, then you can start to try and push the boundaries of different styles.
+Once you can paint well, then you can start to try and push the boundaries of different styles.
 But until then, just keep it simple.